ava-labs/ac-staking-contracts/README.md

 - **Validator Registration**: Process for registering validators with required stake and licenses
 - **Delegator Registration**: Process for delegators to stake with validators
-- **Reward System**: Calculation and distribution of staking rewards
 - **Token Management**: Handling of both staking tokens and license tokens

 ### Modifications of existing contracts